reflectoring/reflectoring.github.io/_posts/2020-08-11-spring-bean-lifecycle.md

 }
 ```
 ### Dynamically Changing Spring Bean Instances
 In some cases, we need to define Spring beans programmatically.
-This can be a practical solution when we need to re-create and change our bean instances in runtime.
+This can be a practical solution when we need to re-create and change our bean instances at runtime.

 Let's create an `IpToLocationService` service which is capable of dynamically updating `IpDatabaseRepository` to the latest version on-demand:
 ```java